 Okay, so that’s awesome.
 Now, let’s see what happens when this knowledge is applied to the dark arts – specifically witchcraft.
 Yes, witchcraft.
 A recent episode of the podcast Here Be Monsters featured an interview with “Malibu Ron,” a self-identified scam artist who Vice dubbed an “Etsy witch.”
 Here’s why:

 Malibu makes his living selling trinkets supposedly imbued with spirits: sex demons, werewolves, mermaids, djinn, vampires, etc. They aren’t.
 Malibu sells his intangible beings and spells online for as little as $5 and as much as $11,000.

-The object in question is my brother’s old retainer.
+The object in question is my brother’s old orthodontic retainer.
 He wore it in his mid-teens and left it in a box that remained at my parent’s house when he moved out a few years later.
 That box traveled between storage units as our empty-nester parents decamped to smaller dwellings over the years.
 Finally, it became my responsibility and has infused my own private “Smithsonian Box” with a never-ending supply of weirdness since.
-When reunited with the retainer, my brother refused to take it, so… Now, it’s a Haunted Orthodontic Retainer that Channels Malevolent Spirits on eBay.
+When I reunited him with the retainer, my brother refused to take it, so… Now, it’s a Haunted Orthodontic Retainer that Channels Malevolent Spirits on eBay.

 Of course, I couldn’t stop there.
 I had to create an entire business identity to give the seller account some narrative umph.
 Hence…